ALib C++ Library

 6. Memory Cleanup

-Before terminating the process, the singletons collected in the global map, can be destructed and deleted using namespace function Shutdown.
-See this method's description for more information.
+Before terminating the process, the singletons collected in the global map, are to be destructed and deleted with namespace function singletons::shutdown, which is done with standard library shutdown

-Especially note that default module termination (namely invoking function Shutdown invokes this method already.
+Especially note that the default ALib termination process described with module ALib Bootstrap, invokes this method already.

 7. Restrictions / Penalties